 So as I’ve said before GPU overclocking consists of two parts 1.
 Core clock and 2.
 Memory clock.
 Core clock indicates how fast GPU itself running and memory clock indicates how fast your video memory or VRAM running.

-So, first finding the max clock limit and then memory clock limit.
+So, first, finding the max clock limit and then the memory clock limit.
 Increasing the core clock gradually step by step.
 Increase core clock about +20 then hit OK.
 If you increase +150 instantly, you pc may get freeze.
 But don’t worry just hit the reset button.

 For you, the number might be different, it maybe goes above +100 or maybe start stuttering at +40.
 It varies GPU to GPU.
 So always keep eyes on Kumbustor for any issues.
 If Kumbustor starts crashing or appears black screen, remember the value how much you increase and then just reset your pc.